The NBA awaits a new champion, and the path is wide open - WTMJ

 James missed the playoffs in 2019 because of injury.
 Other than that, he’d been to the NBA Finals in every season since 2011.
 That run is over.

 Round 2 starts in Brooklyn, where the Nets play host to Milwaukee in Game 1 of their Eastern Conference semifinal series on Saturday.
 The other East semifinal series starts Sunday, with fifth-seeded Atlanta visiting No. 1 Philadelphia.
-Out West, top-seeded Utah will meet either the Clippers or Dallas, while second-seeded Phoenix will take on third-seeded Denver starting Monday.
+Out West, top-seeded Utah will meet either the Clippers or Dallas starting Tuesday, while second-seeded Phoenix will take on third-seeded Denver starting Monday.

 Maybe the absence of the usual suspects from the last two decades or so — no Lakers, no Celtics, no Warriors, no Bulls, no Spurs, no Heat — is surprising.
 But the way Round 1 went also can’t be a total shocker, since the No. 1, No. 2 and No. 3 seeds on both halves of the bracket made the conference semifinals, and no worse than a No. 5 seed will fill out the fields.